 - Also, if the elevation data for an activity is inaccurate, please do not flag it.
 As this does not cause problems on the segment leaderboards.
 If the elevation data is causing invalid results on a Strava elevation challenge, please proceed with submitting a support ticket so we can investigate.

 - Top leaderboard spots were earned because the data was recorded with vehicle assistance (motor-pacing or drafting a vehicle, receiving a lift in a vehicle, leaving the device on while driving, etc).
-At this point in time, athletes should use the 'workout' category if their activity contains vehicle or motorized data.
-These motorized activities should not be flagged if properly categorized as 'workout.'

 - Top leaderboard spots are earned because the GPS data is erratic or recorded at large intervals (10+ seconds).